 The NCCCO certification program is recognized by the Federal Occupational Safety & Health Administration as meeting OSHA’s requirements for crane operator competency.
-Crane operator certification is required for operators who work in the construction industry and has also been adopted by many states for all crane operators.
+The crane operator certification is mandatory for crane operators who work in industries like construction.
+Different states have different criteria that must be met before issuing a crane operator license.

 Give our office a call today at (610) 321-2679 to discuss your corporate event.

 Classroom Training − Core exam, specialty and load charts.

 - Know the ability of supporting surfaces to handle the load.

 - Know the proper use of mats, blocking or cribbing and outriggers or crawlers and how they affect handling the load.

 - Know electric power line hazards, regulations and safety practices.